IngmarBuchenhain/Mensch-aergere-dich-nicht/README.md

 ```plain
 ./maedn Demo/maedngame
 ```
 will start a game with the small board (4 homes), 3 human players, 4 pieces each, the hard rules.
 Remaining homes will be filled with KI-player.
 Human players have the given names.

-2. You can run via 'make run' a pre-configured game (4 Homes, 3 Players (Torsten, Niklas, Ingmar), 4 Pieces each, Default rules, Fill remaining homes with KI)
-3. You can load a saved game with one CL-argument too: If you have exported a game state before, just take this file as CL-argument.
+4. You can load a saved game with one CL-argument too: If you have exported a game state before, just take this file as CL-argument.
 It will hold game configuration and state.
-4. If you are in the game you can exit the game and save the state if you wish.
+6. If you are in the game you can exit the game and save the state if you wish.
 The saved file ('maedngame' or if already there with a number following will hold configuration and state of the game)
 - See also in 'Demo'-directory for explanation of config/state-file
 ## Play
 Well, everyone should know Mensch-ärgere-dich-nicht.
 If not, buy the real game or draw it on a paper and have fun getting annoyed by your fellow players. :D